A second-generation owner made a serious assessment of future leadership prospects at his Vermont-based company.

 The search firm evaluated more than 200 prospects and provided the company with six finalists.
 Together J.K.
 Adams and the search firm selected a new CEO.
-The executive is in place and, with the support of Cooper, key employees and the company’s advisers, he’s quickly coming up to speed.
+The executive was placed, and with the support of Cooper, key employees and the company’s advisers, he quickly came up to speed.

-“Our new CEO has been in place for less than three months, but the progress has been stunning as he’s working his way into all my responsibilities,” Cooper says.
+“Our new CEO was in place for less than three months, but the progress was stunning as he worked his way into all my responsibilities,” Cooper said.
 “Before he started, and in addition to the CEO job description, I laid out a clear new role for myself that would be supportive [and] provide defined oversight but keep me out of his way on a day-to-day basis.
-This has made the transition less difficult, but not easy.”
+This made the transition less difficult, but not easy.”

-Although it’s hard to entrust a family business to a non-family member, especially someone chosen from outside the company, Cooper continues to follow the path he thoughtfully laid out, keeping the end in view.
-“Adding a CEO to our company is a significant cost, but when you consider the ROI, it’s a great investment,” Cooper says.
+Although it’s hard to entrust a family business to a non-family member, especially someone chosen from outside the company, Cooper continued to follow the path he thoughtfully laid out, keeping the end in view.
+“Adding a CEO to our company is a significant cost, but when you consider the ROI, it’s a great investment,” Cooper remarked.

 Planning for a sale

-Cooper’s studied decisions about selecting new leadership have positioned his company for an eventual ownership transition.
+Cooper’s studied decisions about selecting new leadership positioned his company for an eventual ownership transition.
 Before the CEO search, J.K.
 Adams had continually upgraded its management team to address changing opportunities.
-Because a strong team was in place, Cooper needed only to replace himself.
+Because a strong team was in place, Cooper needed to replace only himself.

 Great leadership is a company asset that will help attract the best new owner.
 Warren Buffett has said that when Berkshire Hathaway evaluates potential acquisitions, “We look for first-class businesses accompanied by first-class management.”

 Over the years, J.K.
 Adams had been approached several times about a possible sale of the business, but neither the company nor the family was ready.
-Now that the key succession step has been taken, the family can address a multitude of other essential matters, including:
+Now that the key succession step had been taken, the family could address multiple other essential matters, including:

-- Ensuring that several years of audited financial results are on hand when discussions with potential acquirers begin, to clearly quantify business performance.
+Ensuring that several years of audited financial results were on hand when discussions with potential acquirers begin, to clearly quantify business performance.

-- Completing a formal valuation of the business to determine a fair price.
-Done sooner rather than later, the valuation would also reveal opportunities for the company to maximize the value before negotiations with prospective buyers begin.
+Completing a formal valuation of the business to determine a fair price.
+Done sooner rather than later, the valuation would also reveal opportunities for the company to maximize the value before negotiations with prospective buyers began.

-Cooper is consulting with exit planning specialists who have worked with other families on the intricacies of ownership transfer.
-Having a talented CEO in place allows him to spend more of his time on assessing transition options and opportunities.
+Cooper consulted with exit planning specialists who have worked with other families on the intricacies of ownership transfer.
+Having a talented CEO in place allowed him to spend more of his time on assessing transition options and opportunities.

-Because he is comfortable with his leadership team and the direction of the business, Cooper is also free to spend more time on his many other commitments and personal activities.
-Having the right leadership team in place will support him in his personal transition.
+Because he is comfortable with his leadership team and the direction of the business, Cooper was also free to spend more time on his many other commitments and personal activities.
+Having the right leadership team in place supported him in his personal transition.